debnathsanju4803/Smart-Fire-Detection-System/readme.md

     const char* password = "YOUR_WIFI_PASSWORD";
     String writeAPIKey = "YOUR_WRITE_API_KEY"; // From ThingSpeak
     ```
-3.  **Connect Hardware**: Wire your temperature and smoke sensors to the ESP32.
+3.  **Connect Hardware**: Wire your sensors to the ESP32.
 Make sure the pins you use match the pins in the Arduino code.
 4.  **Upload the Code**: Connect your ESP32 to your computer, select the correct board and COM port in the Arduino IDE, and click the "Upload" button.
 5.  **Check the Serial Monitor**: Open the Serial Monitor (`Tools > Serial Monitor`) to see the sensor readings and confirm that data is being sent to ThingSpeak.